lauris71/sehle/tutorial/lesson-1.md

     sehle_vertex_buffer_unmap(vbuf);
     sehle_index_buffer_unmap(ibuf);

 And attach vertex and index buffers to SehleVertexArray.
-The latter is simply and container of one or more vertex buffers and one index buffer that simplifies (and speeds up) vertex binding for render calls.
+The latter is simply an container of one or more vertex buffers and one index buffer that simplifies (and speeds up) vertex binding for render calls.

     SehleVertexArray *va = sehle_vertex_array_new_from_buffers(engine, (const uint8_t *) "HelloCube", vbuf, ibuf);